A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions: Conclusion

 \section{Conclusion}

-We have used a simple-minded scalar field model with no configuration space curvature to generate the cosmological properties of spacetime and the results show a promising venture.
-It is possible to derive a simple model with five scalar fields and no curvature terms in the action.
-A regrettable but necessary concession is to have a ghost field $\c$ in the construction.
-We also would like to emphasize the role of the ghost field in the metric, giving us the control to decide a Euclidean or Minkowskian structure.

-The final form of the line element found from our assumptions point to a linear expansion for the universe.
-There are benefits to the cosmological constant problem if a linear expansion at the current stage of the universe is assumed\cite{casado20} but further work is needed to incorporate the early accelerating expansion to this model.
+We have shown that a theory built in a field space with only scalar fields can generate the usual expanding cosmology equipped with the FLRW metric.
+The model is stable with a construction that makes quantization and renormalization possible.
+This unique approach shows that we do not need to start from general relativity to imagine a universe aligned with the recent observations.

 We know from the quantization of the bosonic string that we can renormalize the theory if we have $(1+1)$-dimensional $x$-space and $(25+1)$-dimensional $\phi$-space with $V = 0$.
 In our theory, setting the $\phi$-space as $(n+1)$-dimensional with the metric $f_{ab} = \eta_{ab}$ and the x-space as $(1+1)$-dimensional with $(-,+)$ signature and keeping the theory free ($V = 0$), we recover the Polyakov action for string theory\cite{polyakov81,deser76,brink76}.
-Of course the field $\phi$ should have the dimensions of spacetime but adding a string tension coefficient should not present a problem.
-Carrying along with the resemblance, we can introduce fermions to our simple model to change the renormalizability properties concerning the dimensions in the field space.

-There is also a significant result concerning the cosmological constant.
-Our elementary potential function does not work without adding a constant term to the action.
-So even though we do not use Einstein field equations we still need a cosmological constant.
-Explicitly for this attempt the potential signature forces the system to be unstable\cite{felder02}\cite{kallosh02} but more intricate models might generate stable results.
-From here, using more degrees of freedom in the sense of increasing the dimensions of the configuration space or adding some kind of curvature to existing configuration space seem like the natural steps to take.
-We can also explore the myriad interactions between the fields through other potential functions.
-The need for ghost field is regrettable, however if we use the string theory analogy, there is a possibility that the field will decouple when the theory is quantized in appropriate dimensions.
+Our theory specifically embeds the $3+1$-dimensional spacetime into a $4+1$-dimensional flat scalar field space.

+The shortcomings of this theory can be summarized as such: one of our scalar fields has a negative sign which turns it into a ghost field, and the dimensional analysis of the theory shows that there is no room for a spin-2 particle that would represent the graviton.
+Our explanation for the ghost field, or the phantom field as preferred by the theoretical cosmologists, is that it is acting as the counterweight for the positive mass fields by driving the expansion of the universe and keeping the total energy of the universe zero.
+We believe that this phantom field can be mitigated using certain techniques not explored here\cite{caldwell2002, arkani-hamed2004, urban2009, ivanov2016}.
+The latter problem of gravitons is solved by realizing that this theory would not need spin-2 particles as the gravity is already generated by the extra scalar field.